Ricky Steamboat: Agent and feud with Chris Jericho (2005–2009)

-He appeared on the February 23 edition of Raw, after being named one of the members of the 2009 WWE Hall of Fame class.
+Steamboat appeared on the February 23 edition of Raw, after being named one of the members of the 2009 WWE Hall of Fame class.
 However, Steamboat was attacked by Chris Jericho, who began to feud with the Hall of Famers.
 In his first match in nearly 15 years, Steamboat returned to the ring alongside Piper and Snuka to take on Jericho at WrestleMania 25 on April 5, 2009.
 While both Snuka and Piper were swiftly eliminated during the match, Steamboat held his own against Jericho, performing his legendary diving crossbody and even a plancha, although Jericho would eventually go on to win the match.
 After receiving good reviews for his performance, Steamboat was scheduled to face Jericho in another match at Backlash.
 However, he lost the match after submitting to the Walls of Jericho.
 From June to August 2009, Steamboat worked in house shows against Chris Jericho, Drew McIntrye, and Sheamus.
 On August 15, 2009, he teamed up with his son Richie to defeat Hiram Tua and Orlando Colon for World Wrestling Council in Puerto Rico.